Goldenseal: 9 Potential Health Benefits, Dosage, And Possible Side Effects

 Is goldenseal the same as ginseng?

-No. While both are roots packed with beneficial compounds, goldenseal has a strict dosage regime, but ginseng can be taken daily.
+No. While both are roots packed with beneficial compounds, goldenseal has a strict dosage regime.
+However, daily intake of ginseng for skin, hair, and overall health is generally considered safe.

 Illustration: Potential Health Benefits Of Goldenseal